BMsemi/Neuromorphic_X1/ReRAM_6_3/README_ReRAM_Project.txt

   - Write: Adds fixed latency of 10 cycles for 1 data to be written to the Crossbar Array after 'EN' Signal goes LOW
   - Read: Adds fixed latency of 44 cycles and holds read data for 1 cycles
   - Acknowledges completion via `func_ack`
-  - Note: Until all the datas are written to the Crossbar Array the used should not initiate any transaction
+  - Note: Until all the datas are written to the Crossbar Array the user should not initiate any transaction

 ---